sliewatc/CS-486-OS-Frostbite/README.md

-# Frogger

-Frogger
-- Genetic algorithm
-- Q learning reinforcement algorithm
+# Genetic Algorithm vs DQN Algorithm for Scoring in Frostbite

+To run the genetic algorithm program:
+*python3 geneticFrostbite.py*

+To run the DQN algorithm program:
+*python3 DQNFrogger.py*

+**Dependencies**
+If any dependencies are required:
+*pip3 install [dependency]*

+or

+*sudo apt-get install [dependency]*